 - Planting time limited to November - March

 Bare root plants can be planted any time during the November to March dormancy period providing you've not got icy or snowy conditions, the ground is not waterlogged and it's not excessively windy.
 Ideally, if the conditions permit, bare root shrubs and trees should be planted as soon as possible after taking delivery.
 If this is not feasible, you'll need to care for your bare root plants for a number of days before they're ready to go into the ground.

 Don't plant bare root when:

-Ice stays frozen for months once buried which will at best slow the establishment of the root system and at worst kill your plant
+- Ice or snow on the ground.
+Why?
+Ice stays frozen for months once buried which will slow the establishment of the root system and at worst kill your plant.

-Wet ground can lead to compaction, inhibiting root growth
+- Ground is waterlogged.
+Why?
+Wet ground can lead to compaction, inhibiting root growth.

-The wind can dry out bare root plants very quickly before you get them into the ground
+- Very windy days.
+Why?
+The wind can dry out bare root plants very quickly before you get them into the ground.

 Caring for bare root shrubs before you're ready to plant